 CENBAM

-The Amazon occupies a central position in the world’s biodiversity, as well as playing an important part in the global carbon and water cycles, which affect other regions, including the agricultural centres of Brazil.
-However, biodiversity research in Amazonia is still in its infancy, it is fragmented and lacks the impact on public policy that its great importance merits.
-Investment in science in the Brazilian Amazon is restricted, and for many years taxes paid in Amazonia helped pay for research in the south-east of Brazil.
+The Amazon plays a central role in global biodiversity, as well as being a critical part of the planet's carbon and water cycles, which impact other regions, including Brazil's major agricultural areas.
+However, biodiversity research in the Amazon remains limited, fragmented, and lacking the influence on public policy that its immense importance warrants.
+Investment in Amazon science has been restricted, with taxes paid in the Amazon region historically subsidizing research in southeastern Brazil.

-However, the problem is not just a lack of financial resources.
-There are also not enough researchers in the Amazon to use funding that is available.
-This leads to a situation where the lack of infrastructure leads to a lack of qualified scientists, and the lack of qualified scientists contributes to low scientific productivity.
+The problem is not solely one of insufficient funding.
+There are also too few researchers based in the Amazon to utilize the available resources.
+This creates a vicious cycle - the lack of infrastructure leads to a dearth of qualified scientists, which in turn contributes to low research productivity.

-INCT-CENBAM is coordinating a network of institutions basin in and beyond the Amazon, all involved in biodiversity studies.
-The structure of the network differs from existing networks in several innovative and important ways.
-These are explained below.
-The term "biodiversity" used here follows the guidelines of the National Biodiversity Policy (Decree No. 4,339 22/08/2002) (BDP), which defines the official position of the Brazilian government in relation to the areas that fall within the remit of this definition.
-CENBAM’s goal is to create and consolidate production chains based on sound scientific knowledge, chains that originate in biodiversity studies and end with information, products or processes that are of value to specific short, medium and long term users.
+INCT-CENBAM coordinates a network of institutions, both within and beyond the Amazon, all focused on biodiversity studies.
+The structure of this network differs innovatively from existing models, as explained below.
+The term "biodiversity" used here follows the guidelines of Brazil's National Biodiversity Policy (Decree No. 4,339 of 22/08/2002), which defines the government's official position on the relevant domains.
+CENBAM's goal is to create and consolidate production chains grounded in sound scientific knowledge, originating from biodiversity research and culminating in valuable information, products or processes for specific short, medium and long-term users.

-If you watch the video below you’ll see the conditions and difficulties encountered with research and biodiversity surveys in remote Amazon locations.
-It shows the effort and dedication needed by the teams involved in recording the super-high diversity and biological exuberance of these places, most previously totally unknown to science.
-It’s such collaborations between researchers, research institutes, local residents and agencies which allows the biodiversity research to succeed in some of the least known regions of Brazil.
+If you watch the video below you’ll see that conducting biodiversity surveys and research in remote Amazon locations presents immense challenges.
+It requires tremendous effort and dedication from teams working to document the astounding diversity and ecological richness of these previously little-known regions.
+Successful research in the Amazon's least explored areas depends on collaborative efforts between researchers, institutes, local communities, and government agencies.
 Its immensely hard work, but it’s worth it - but we want to make it more efficient.

 Pesquisa na BR-319

-INCT-CENBAM trains and educates people in remote areas, at a variety of levels, from school children to field assistants, parataxonomists, laboratory technicians and graduate students.
-In addition, INCT-CENBAM aims to improve the infrastructure (such as museums, herbaria and living collections, installation and recovery equipment and laboratories) that research and education need, and encourage those scientific exchanges necessary to make efficient use of available resources.
-Planning and implementation are carried out in collaboration with the those who use the information and materials, such as biotech labs, managers and forest reserves, and with the organizations responsible for environmental impact assessment and monitoring of areas influenced by public works.
+INCT-CENBAM trains and educates people in remote areas, at various levels, from local field assistants and parataxonomists to laboratory technicians, graduate students, and schoolchildren, across the Amazon regionThe initiative also aims to improve critical research infrastructure, such as museums, herbariums, and living collections, as well as installing and maintaining equipment and laboratories.
+INCT-CENBAM further promotes the scientific exchanges necessary to maximize the impact of available resources.
+This planning and implementation is carried out in collaboration with diverse end-users, including biotechnology labs, reserve and forest managers, and organizations responsible for environmental impact assessment and monitoring.

-As a result, the researchers and students involved in INCT-CENBAM activities produce the maximum value from the societal resources invested in maintaining its research infrastructure and for promoting conservation of Amazonian biodiversity.
+As a result, the researchers and students involved in INCT-CENBAM activities are able to generate maximum value from the societal resources invested in maintaining its research infrastructure and promoting Amazon biodiversity conservation.

 William E. Magnusson